kanaria007/saas-architecture-review-navigator/docs/index.md

 - **Structure**: architectural separation, clarity, responsibility
 - **DeepDive**: failure handling, tradeoffs, operational edge cases

-Use the sidebar or navigation to explore perspectives by category or concept.
+Use the sidebar or top navigation to explore perspectives by category or concept.

 ---